 Since fleas can consume 15 times their own body weight in blood, they can cause anemia, which is a loss of blood and causes great illness to pets.
 This is especially problematic in young puppies or kittens, where they have an inadequate number of red blood cells.
 Signs include pale gums, cold body temperature, lethargy, and listless.

 When a dog or cat is sensitive to the saliva of fleas, just ONE BITE of a flea can cause an allergic reaction.
 This condition is known as flea allergy dermatitis and causes intense itching and discomfort for your dog or cat.
 You can correlate this to when a human gets bit by a mosquito.
-You usually end up with a large welt because you are allergic to the mosquitoes saliva as they are taking a blood meal.
+You usually end up with a large welt because you are allergic to the mosquito’s saliva as they are taking a blood meal.
 This causes an allergic reaction, in turn causing the welt and itchiness to the bite.
-Signs include hair loss, reddened skin, scabs and hot spots (dogs) or potentially eosinophilic granulomas (cats).
+Signs include hair loss, reddened skin, scabs and hot spots (dogs), or potentially eosinophilic granulomas (cats).
 Flea allergy dermatitis often leads to skin infections.

 In order to treat for fleas, you need to have ALL pets in the house on preventative for a minimum of 3 months.
 That will break the life cycle of the flea.
 When flea bites and starts to lay eggs, those eggs do not hatch out typically 1-2 months later.

 Treatment for your house includes vacuuming (cushions, rugs, baseboards, any darkened areas, etc).
 And continuously washing bedding or wherever your pets like to lay.
 If needed we do have products that we have had success with at the clinic, called Knock-Out spray.
 It is a premise spray, but you must use it with no pets in the area.
 Please consult one of the veterinarians before use.

 DO NOT Use to Treat Fleas: